vandana0100/isd_project_1/isd_project/README.md

 The assignment focuses on creating classes that protect their data using encapsulation.
 We'll also plan and write tests to make sure your classes and methods work correctly.

 ## Encapsulation
+In the BankAccount and Transaction classes, encapsulation was used by keeping important details like the account balance and transaction amount private.
+This means other parts of the program can’t change them directly and can only access or update them through special methods, making the data more secure.